Why Long-Term Motivation Fades After Six Weeks

 The self-concordance model is the theory that goals aligned with a person’s genuine interests and core values generate more sustained effort and greater well-being than goals pursued from external pressure or guilt.
 Sheldon and Elliot’s research on this model found that people pursuing self-concordant goals put more sustained effort into those goals and were more likely to achieve them [8].
 Their research also found that reaching self-concordant goals produced greater well-being and satisfaction than reaching goals driven by external pressure or guilt.
 Planning around your future self becomes a concrete method for building this concordance.

-“People are more likely to interpret difficulty as importance when the action feels congruent with their identity, and more likely to interpret difficulty as impossibility when it does not.” — Oyserman, 2015 [4]
+In Oyserman’s account, people tend to read difficulty as a sign of importance when an action feels congruent with their identity, and as a sign of impossibility when it does not (Oyserman, 2015) [4].

 The practical application: before optimizing your systems, audit your identity.
 Ask whether the goal you’re chasing would still matter to you if nobody knew about it.
 If the answer is no, you’re running on external fuel with an expiration date.
-Understanding the neuroscience of growth mindset adds another layer — it shows how the brain rewires around identity-congruent challenges.
+Understanding the neuroscience of growth mindset adds another layer, because it shows how the brain rewires around identity-congruent challenges.

-The Motivation Maintenance Loop: a system for sustaining drive over months
+The Motivation Maintenance Loop: a system for sustaining long-term motivation over months

 The Motivation Maintenance Loop (GoalsAndProgress, 2025) is a four-phase quarterly cycle that sustains long-term motivation by connecting identity anchoring, immediate reward design, psychological needs monitoring, and satisfaction auditing into a self-correcting system.
 The Motivation Maintenance Loop differs from one-time goal-setting by treating motivation as a renewable resource that requires periodic recalibration rather than a fixed trait.